What is the SoundWaters Flotilla?

 How do I set my fundraising goal?

-After you register, you will have access to your personal fundraising page where you can click on “Edit Fundraiser” to adjust your personal fundraising goal.
+After you register, you will have access to your personal dashboard page where you can click on “Edit My Page” to adjust your personal fundraising goal.
 You can change your fundraising goal whenever you like, but your fundraising goal may not be set below $150.

 How do I make a donation to support my own fundraising?

-You may make a donation to support your own fundraising effort by clicking on the “Donate” button on your personal fundraising page (just like your other donors will do).
+You may make a donation to support your own fundraising effort during the registration process or at a later time by clicking on the “Donate” button on your personal fundraising page (just like your other donors will do).

 Support boats and paddlers will accompany the Flotilla on its course and will provide water, snacks and assistance to paddlers who need it.
+We launch early in the morning when the water is typically calm and the winds are low.
+We set the date to take advantage of an incoming (favoring) tide when paddlers enter Stamford Harbor.
+Most paddlers finish within 90 minutes to two hours.
 If you find that you cannot complete the route, a support boat will take you and your kayak/paddle board aboard and transport you to the finish.